BrzozowskiPawel/SpaceShip/README.md

 - [Improvements](#improvements)

 ## Description
 A game created as a project to teach the pygame library.
-I used the tutorail to learn the basics.
-Then I modified it by adding the mechanics of interest to me.
+I used the tutorial to learn the basics.
+Then I modified it by adding additional mechanics.
 The tutorial mentioned in this text: [link](https://www.youtube.com/watch?v=FfWpgLFMI7w)
 ## Demo
 Gameplay:
 <img src="readme_files/spaceship_gameplay.gif" alt="gameplay" width="796"/>

-In the event that we fail to stop these aliens from attacking, we lose.
+In case that we fail to stop aliens from attacking, we lose.
 <img src="readme_files/game_over.gif" alt="game_over" width="796"/>